Harry Harrison (writer): Career

 Before becoming an editor and writer, Harrison started in the science fiction field as an illustrator, notably with EC Comics' two science fiction comic book series, Weird Fantasy and Weird Science.
 In these and other comic book stories, he most often worked with Wally Wood.
 Wood usually inked over Harrison's layouts, and the two freelanced for several publishers and genres, including westerns and horror comics.
 He and Wood split up their partnership in 1950 and went their separate ways.
 Harrison used house pen names such as Wade Kaempfert and Philip St. John to edit magazines and published other fiction under the pen names Felix Boyd and Hank Dempsey (see Personal Life below).
 Harrison ghostwrote Vendetta for the Saint, one of the long-running series of novels featuring Leslie Charteris' character The Saint.
 Harrison also wrote for syndicated comic strips, writing several stories for the character Rick Random.

 His first short story, "Rock Diver", was published in the February 1951 issue of Worlds Beyond, edited by Damon Knight; the magazine had previously published his illustrations.
 While in New York, he socialized at the Hydra Club, an organization of New York's science fiction writers, including Isaac Asimov, Alfred Bester, James Blish, Anthony Boucher, Avram Davidson, Judith Merril, and Theodore Sturgeon.

-Harrison has become much better known for his later writing, particularly for his humorous and satirical science fiction, such as the Stainless Steel Rat series and his novel Bill, the Galactic Hero—which satirized Robert A. Heinlein's novel Starship Troopers.
+Harrison has become much better known for his later writing, particularly for his humorous and satirical science fiction, such as the Stainless Steel Rat series and his novel Bill, the Galactic Hero—which parodied the works of Isaac Asimov.
 Priest wrote:

-Adi Robertson agreed: "His books toed the line between science fiction adventure, humor, and satire, often with a strong anti-military bent informed by his time in the US Army Air Corps."
+Adi Robertson agreed: "His books toed the line between science fiction adventure, humor, and satire, often with a strong anti-military bent informed by his time in the U.S. Army Air Forces."

 During the 1950s and 1960s, he was the main writer of the Flash Gordon newspaper strip.
 One of his Flash Gordon scripts was serialized in Comics Revue magazine.
 Harrison drew sketches to help the artist be more scientifically accurate, which the artist largely ignored.